 Image source: Shutterstock Sylvie Lebchek

 The more creative of the bunch.
 Mud-dauber wasps are solitary and build pottery-like nests from mud.
 They are very adept at creating mud nests with perfect shapes.
-They grow up to 3 cm and a red and yellow in color.
+They grow up to 3 cm and a red and yellow in colour.

 Image source: Shutterstock Maciej Olszewski